Ricordy/SL-SmartContracts/README.md

 - The CEO: The CEO can reassign other roles and change the addresses of our dependent smart contracts.
 It is also the only role that can unpause the smart contract.
 It is initially set to the address that created the smart contract in the constructor.
 - The CFO: The CFO can withdraw/refill funds from every investment contract, and withdraw the membership card revenue.
-- The allowed contracts: The allowed contracts represents the current SLCore contract, to give it ability to use SLLogics with access control.
+- The allowed contracts: The allowed contracts represent the current SLCore contract, to give the ability to use SLLogics with access control.

 **Contract Deployment :**

 1. For the contract deployment, a valid CEO and CFO address must be passed.
-2. For the correct working of the platform, SLCore (when deployed) must be setted as allowed contract
+2. For the correct working of the platform, SLCore (when deployed) must be set as an allowed contract
 3. The constructor:

 ```solidity